 3. I live and work in a region of the state that lacks reliable AT&T coverage.
 How can FirstNet benefit me?

-As of May 2018, cellular coverage in Vermont remains unchanged.
+As of December 2018, cellular coverage in Vermont remains unchanged.
 Regardless of what cellular carrier you are using, coverage must be a first consideration.
 AT&T is starting an ambitious buildout with the support of designated funding from FirstNet.
-As reported to the Public Safety Broadband Network Commission (PSBC) in April, AT&T is working on 30 Vermont FirstNet sites, plus more business-as-usual sites, at the same time.
+As reported to the Public Safety Broadband Network Commission (PSBC) in April, AT&T is working on more than 30 Vermont FirstNet sites, plus more business-as-usual sites, at the same time.
 The 25-year contract FirstNet has with AT&T requires the company to complete the initial buildout by 2022.
-So, while you may not currently have AT&T coverage, that could change within the next four years.
+So, while you may not currently have AT&T coverage, that could change within the next few years.

 4. What is LTE?

 LTE stands for Long Term Evolution.
 LTE is a mobile broadband standard and part of the 3rd Generation Partnership Project (3GPP) which covers cellular telecommunications, network technologies, and system specifications.
-This International standard is becoming the basis for all future mobile systems.
+This international standard is becoming the basis for all future mobile systems.
 Because of its stability, flexibility, and ability to transmit high speed data, the FCC mandates the use of 3GPP standards-based LTE technologies for the build out of the Nationwide Public Safety Broadband Network (NPSBN).
 Adhering to this standard helps insure interoperability between systems and devices, and provides for a variety of infrastructure and device vendors.

 5. What is Band 14?